Syntropysoft/sintrojs/README.md

 - 🔄 **Watch mode** - Real-time feedback
 - 📖 [Full technical details](./SMART_MUTATOR.md)

-**Result:** TinyApi is the only framework that makes mutation testing usable in daily development.
+**Result:** SyntroJS is the only framework that makes mutation testing usable in daily development.

 ---